MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 1. On the *Define Schema* page, you can add test files.
 Download [contoso-invoice-1.pdf](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/contoso-invoice-1.pdf) from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-fundamentals/refs/heads/main/data/contoso-invoice-1.pdf`.

 1. Upload the file to the *define schema* page.
-Select the *Invoice analysis* template.
-The invoice template has pre-selected data fields that the analyzer will try to detect.
+Select the *Invoice data extraction* template.
+The invoice data extraction template has pre-selected data fields that the analyzer will try to detect.

     ![Screenshot of the define schema page in the content understanding tool.](./media/content-understanding/define-schema.png)